What does a Simplicity Lifestyle Coach do?

 How long does it take to tidy my entire home?

-3 to 6 months is the average.
+By the end of each session, you’ll be able to see not only the change in your physical space but also gain an understanding of why you lived with the clutter in the first place.
+Three to six months is the average to tidy an entire home.
 However, this can vary based on the size of your home, your availability and desire to complete your tidying.

 Marie Kondo calls this a “once in a lifetime” tidying marathon because the shocking transformation and your new life skill to tidy will motivate you to not go back to a cluttered home again.

 I have a lot of stuff.
 Is this a minimalist approach?